Sima Liang: Family

-Sima Liang also had at least two daughters, who respectively married Pei Yu, eldest son of Pei Kai, and Xiahou Jun, son of Xiahou Wei.
+Sima Liang also had at least two daughters, who respectively married Pei Yu, eldest son of Pei Kai (and eldest brother of Pei Xian), and Xiahou Jun, son of Xiahou Wei.
 It was because of the marriage ties that Pei Kai set out to rescue Sima Liang's son Sima Yang in the aftermath of Liang's death in July 291.